kalosisz/tf-gcp-multi-worker-example/README.md

 # Multi-worker Tensorflow training on Google Cloud AI Platform
-A simple example of setting up and running multi-worker training Tensorflow model on Google Cloud.
+A simple example of setting up and running Tensorflow multi-worker training on Google Cloud AI Platform.

 This repository is complementary to the Medium article: